openstax/tagging-legend/README.md

 - `os-*`: OST and CNX care about
   - `os-teacher`: Teacher Edition content
   - `os-exercise`: Exercise to pull from exercises
-    - `os-embed`: URL to use to pull the exercise
+  - `os-embed`: URL to use to pull exercises, videos, and simulations, that should be embedded in the content.
 - `ost-*`: Only OST cares about
   - `ost-tag-*`
     - `ost-tag-lo-*`: ie `ost-tag-lo-k12phys-ch12-s01-lo04` use k12phys to distinguish from college physics